THE DELIVERANCE MINISTRY

-Although the above Scripture can be difficult to understand, specially for baby Christians, if you want to grow into maturity you will have to deal with it, that is why the Lord put it there right in the midst of the discussion about immaturity, for it deals with the subject of whether a true believer can loose his/her salvation.
+Although the above Scripture can be difficult to understand, especially for baby Christians, if you want to grow into maturity you will have to deal with it, that is why the Lord put it there right in the midst of the discussion about immaturity, for it deals with the subject of whether a true believer can lose his/her salvation.

-Listen carefully, if a born again believer could lose his/her salvation, that is, if it were possible for a true believer if they fall away, then Jesus our Advocate before the Father would be the one that loses the case, and that is contrary to Scripture.
+Listen carefully, if a born-again believer could lose his/her salvation, that is, if it were possible for a true believer to fall away, then Jesus our Advocate before the Father would be the one that loses the case, and that is contrary to Scripture.

 John 17:12 “While I was with them in the world, I kept them in Your name.
 Those whom You gave Me I have kept; and none of them is lost except the son of perdition, that the Scripture might be fulfilled.”

 One cannot be born again unless he/she is a partaker of the Holy Spirit, and it is during salvation that we first taste of the heavenly gift, it might be milk, but is heavenly milk, the sincere milk of the Word of God, so that we are babes at first, but still babes in Christ the unmovable rock of our salvation.

 Although we are called to maturity, our salvation does not depend on our maturity for it is a heavenly gift from God.

 Romans 11:29 “For the gifts and the calling of God are irrevocable.”

 It is fear that keeps many from maturing in the faith, but God’s perfect love casts out all fear.